-In its pre-rehabilitation form, the Lewis Center occupies a former school, commonly called the Ward Building, that has been added on to over many years.
-This development effort aims to bring a unified and consistent built approach to the building and its grounds.
-The Lewis Center plays home to an incubator co-working space, a cafe, and individual residences.
+In its pre-rehabilitation form, the Lewis Center occupies a former school, commonly called the Ward Building.
+Having sustained many additions over the years, this development effort aims to bring a unified and consistent built approach to the building and its grounds.
+The Lewis Collaborative is currently home to an incubator co-working space, a cafe, and individual residences.
 This very modern use requires a modern approach in a historic framework.

 DTLS proposed a very contemporary insertion of a metal retaining wall that acts as a wayfnding element at the two primary visitor and resident entries.
 This ele-ment

 serves as signage, a truncation for grade variations and the historic stone wall, and

 a modern of-set.
 This vibrant element sets the tone for contemporary and industrial inser-tions

 The architecture of the Lewis Collaborative is focused around two interior courtyards.

 These insular gems are envisioned as a respite from the goings-on within the building, and

 are meant to be spill-out spaces for collaboration and daily life.
 Supplemented by new

 pavements, planting, and furnishings, the courtyards are the new center of the building and